 New Funding is Third Year of National Initiative to Reduce HIV Infection Rate in Southern States

-(Dec.
-5, 2019) - Today, Emory University Rollins School of Public Health, Southern AIDS Coalition, and the University of Houston Graduate College of Social Work announced 40 organizations that will receive a total of $2,309,592 to combat the spread of HIV in the South and support people living with HIV.
+(Houston, TX)- Today, Emory University Rollins School of Public Health, Southern AIDS Coalition, and the University of Houston Graduate College of Social Work announced 40 organizations that will receive a total of $2,309,592 to combat the spread of HIV in the South and support people living with HIV.
 The three organizations are the Coordinating Centers of Gilead Sciences’ COMPASS Initiative (COMPASS), which identified grantees engaged in community-driven solutions that are improving the health and well-being of those impacted by HIV in the South.

 “The data shows a need for increased financial investment in Southern based organizations.
 These resources are vital to saving lives,” said Neena Smith-Bankhead, MS, Director of Capacity Building & Community Engagement, Emory University Rollins School of Public Health.
 “Together, we can find, grow and strengthen the capacity of organizations that are able to combat HIV in the Southern United States.”